Examples Of A Frame Structure

 4. Residential Buildings: Modern residential constructions frequently use either timber or steel frames, often combined with concrete foundations and walls.
 The frame structure enables flexibility in the design and layout of the house.

-5. Stadiums: Large stadiums, such as football or baseball stadiums, often utilize a combination of steel and concrete frame structures to support the vast roof and seating areas.
+5. Stadiums: Large stadiums, such as football or baseball stadiums, often use a combination of steel and concrete frame structures to support the vast roof and seating areas.
 The design considerations must account for large crowds and potential wind loads.

 Frame Structure Design Considerations